Step #1. Define The Problem You're Solving

-Trying to satisfy the widest group of people is a mistake.
-Choose a certain audience you want to offer your product to.
-Create a full description of a person who is not only going to like your product but also buy it without hesitation.
-Learn how old and how educated this person is, what he or she does for a living, and what earning level this job brings him or her.
+Trying to satisfy a wide group of people is a mistake.
+Choose a specific audience to offer your product to.
+Create a full description of a person who is not only going to like your product, but also buy it without hesitation.
+Learn how old and how educated this hypothetical person is, what he or she does for a living, and what earning level this job brings them.
 Habits and hobbies will complete a description of a potential customer.

 Don't overestimate the exclusiveness of your product, especially when you know there are other companies within your industry.
-Evaluate your competitors.
-Find out their strong and weak points to define the functionality of your future product.
+Evaluate your competitors strengths and weaknesses to define the functionality of your future product.

 Define your competitors.
-Analyze who your top three rivals are, how long they have been in the market, what products or services they offer.
-Define their strong and weak points, research whether they have a competitive advantage, and estimate your ability to offer something better.
+Analyze who your top three rivals are, how long they have been in the market and what products or services they offer.
+Research whether they have a competitive advantage and estimate your ability to offer something superior.

-Find their market share.
-Research their past and current strategies, sales volume, revenues, financial, and marketing objectives.
-This data will help to understand how profitable and successful they are.
+Find their market share and research their past and current strategies, sales volume, revenues, and financial and marketing objectives.
+This data will help you understand how profitable and successful they are.

-At this stage, you will be able to understand what features to include in your MVP, as well as features to include on your product roadmap that are of a lower priority.
-Asking the question of what does my user want vs. what does my user need, can help identify and prioritize features.
+At this stage, you will be able to understand what features to include in your MVP as well as features to include on your product roadmap that are a lower priority.
+Determining the difference between what your user wants vs. what your user needs can help you identify and prioritize features.
 Implementing too many user-requested features too soon can harm the user experience and take away from the overall purpose of the product.
-The only features to include should be connected to your product's overall goal.
+The only features included with your MVP should be connected to your product's overall goal.

-You might highlight all the features you think are 'nice-to-have', but not strictly necessary.
-When you have a list of features for each stage, you then need to prioritize them.
-To prioritize features, do the following:
+You could highlight all the features you think are 'nice-to-have', but not strictly necessary.
+When you have a list of features for each stage you then need to prioritize them.

 Ask yourself: What is the single most important action that I want my users to accomplish?
 (Note: this will be your main feature);